geryb-bg/gery-web/blog/Forms, Web Components and Redux/article.md

 }
 ```

-Both of these components need to implement the `stateChanged` method, like this:
+Both of these components need to implement the `stateChanged` method:

 ```js
 stateChanged(state) {